-A little more than a year after so-called "toxic seaweed" began washing up in one township neighborhood, officials are devising a plan to put seaweed cleanup on a regular maintenance schedule so there's no repeat of the incident that took place during the summer of 2011.
+A little more than a year after so-called "toxic seaweed" in one township neighborhood, officials are devising a plan to put seaweed cleanup on a regular maintenance schedule so there's no repeat of the incident that took place during the summer of 2011.

 Residents of the Seawood Harbor neighborhood brought their concerns to local, county and state agencies in July 2011 after seaweed had collected in Barnegat Bay and washed up on a beach.
 The rotting seaweed caused hydrogen sulfide to be released, emitting a noxious odor in the air.
 Several residents said the gas caused sore throats, headaches and even vomiting.